denoland/std/agents/reasoner.md

 When you receive back a response, you need to summarize it, since the user cannot see the tool call response.

+Do not call the same reasoner with roughly the same question twice - you will always get a similar response.
+It is better to present back to the user and let them tell you to keep going than to waste time calling an agent again.